neondatabase/neon/docs/rfcs/027-crash-consistent-layer-map-through-index-part.md

 We cannot roll back or complete the timeline directory update during which we crashed, because we keep no record of the changes we plan to make.

-### Problem's Implications For Comapction
+### Problem's Implications For Compaction

 The implications of the above are primarily problematic for compaction.
-Specifically, the part of it that compats L0 layers into L1 layers.
+Specifically, the part of it that compacts L0 layers into L1 layers.

 Remember that compaction takes a set of L0 layers and reshuffles the delta records in them into L1 layer files.
 Once the L1 layer files are written to disk, it atomically removes the L0 layers from the layer map and adds the L1 layers to the layer map.